sgpinkus/JsonSchema/docs/CONFORMANCE.md

 ## format
 JSON Schema requires the formats it defines match specific existing RFCs or specifications.
 For example `regex` must be a ECMA regex.
 We use the closest approximation we could find in the native PHP (>=5.4) libs.
 Currently:

-  * `date-time` seems to be less strict than required by the JSON Schema spec.
   * `uri` === parse_url() or fail.
   * `regex` === compile with preg_match() or fail.